rhysd/ezoe/README.md

 ## Installation

 1. Install `crystal` compiler following [the instruction](http://crystal-lang.org/docs/installation/index.html).
-2. Execute `$ crystal build /path/to/ezoe/src/ezoe.cr` to generate executable or `$ crystal /path/to/ezoe/src/ezoe.cr` to run.
+2. Execute `$ crystal build --release /path/to/ezoe/src/ezoe.cr` to generate executable or `$ crystal --release  /path/to/ezoe/src/ezoe.cr` to run.

 It seems that Crystal is not ready for Windows.
 [Cross compilation](http://crystal-lang.org/docs/syntax_and_semantics/cross-compilation.html) may be available.